 Playfield and Play Area - This is a large field ideal for team building intiatives, games and large tents.

-Campus Trail - On site are two walking/hiking trails.
+Campus Trail - On campus are two walking/hiking trails.
 The Vogel’s Hill Trail is 7/10 of a mile long and climbs 350 feet to the top of Vogel’s hill with rewarding Teton views at the top.
 The Coyote Canyon Trail is a relatively flat trail that extends 3/10 of a mile.

 Download Jackson Campus Driving Directions (PDF Format - 62 KB)